benspring/benspring.github.io/menu/rooms.md

 There are "rooms" which are virtual areas dedicated to particular cyber security topics.

-The rooms we have developed and think work completing are as follows:
+The rooms we have developed and think worth completing are as follows:

 1. [How to use Burp Suite](https://tryhackme.com/room/learnburp)
 2. [Learning Reverse Engineering](https://tryhackme.com/room/reverseengineering)